 If you served in the military, contact the Department of Veteran Affairs at 800.827.1000 about eligibility for health, vocational rehabilitation and disability programs and services.

-If you haven’t already done so, we strongly encourage you to register with The ALS Association Wisconsin Chapter in order to have access to all the resources and services provided by the Chapter.
+If you haven’t already done so, we strongly encourage you to register with The ALS Association in order to have access to all the resources and services provided in Wisconsin.
 Click here to register online.
 Specific questions may also be answered by connecting with a member of our Care Services Staff by phone at 414.763.2220 or email [email protected]

 WE ARE HERE TO HELP

 Receiving a diagnosis of ALS is challenging and overwhelming.
 There is so much to know, and a great deal to consider.
 There are so many questions and many times it is hard to know where to start or even what to ask.
 No two people with ALS are exactly alike or will have the same experiences but there is a vast pool of knowledge from others with ALS, their family, friends, caregivers and other health care providers.
-The ALS Association Wisconsin Chapter is a combination of all of these individuals with one main goal: to assist and support you in your journey with ALS.
+The ALS Association network is a resource to all of these individuals with one main goal: to assist and support you in your journey with ALS.

 This website is one resource with a great deal of helpful information, however it doesn’t take the place of connecting with others.
-If you, a family member or a friend, have been diagnosed with ALS, we encourage you to register with the Chapter to be able to benefit from the Wisconsin Chapter’s programs and services and to join the Wisconsin Chapter family.
+If you, a family member or a friend, have been diagnosed with ALS, we encourage you to register with The ALS Association to be able to benefit from network programs and services.

-The other links on this page will take you directly to our ALS Association National Office website where you will find much helpful information.
+The other links on this page will take you directly to The ALS Association main website where you will find additional information about research, programs and opportunities.
 If you have any questions or would like more information, the Chapter Care Services Team is here to help.
 We are here for you and we are in this fight together.

 TIPS FOR THE NEWLY DIAGNOSED ALS PATIENT